Grace over guilt

 • Fostering spiritual families where people truly belong

-• Building friendships across cultural and linguistic boundaries
+• Building relationships across cultural and linguistic boundaries

 • Providing stability and care in the midst of constant change